sunnymoon/presentation_linkare_day/readme.md

 That’s not just for show, it means everything we’ve done is scriptable and easily automatable.

-Whether it’s setting up the cluster, initializing the project, or building and deploying the apps, every step can be integrated into scripts, pipelines, or GitHub Actions later.
+Whether it’s setting up the cluster, initializing the project, or building and deploying the apps, every step can be integrated into scripts, pipelines, to build developer portals.

 It’s a great foundation for building toward real automation and CI/CD.